M-arcus/cloudron-docs/docs/documentation/apps/rainloop.md

 ## Default Setup

 Rainloop is pre-configured for use with Cloudron Email.
-As such, Rainloop has to be installed on a domain that has email enabled.
+The app automatically generates domain configuration for all the apps that have email enabled at _installation_ time.
+If you enable or disable email on one or more domains, simply reconfigure the app and it will re-generate the necessary configuration.

+## Multi-domain Setup

+There are two ways to use Rainloop when using Cloudron Email with multiple domains.

-Users can login with their Cloudron username and password to access their mailbox.
-Aliases can be added as indentities under the settings.
+* Users can login with their email and password to access their mailbox.
+If the Cloudron has two domains, `example1.com` and `example2.com`, the user can login using `user@example1.com` and `user@example2.com`.
+Aliases can be added as identities under Rainloop settings.

+* Users can login using one of the email domains and add the other domains using the `Add Account` dialog.
+For example, user can login as `user@example1.com` and add `user@example2.com` in the `Add Account` dialog.

-!!! note "Multiple domains"
+    !!! note "Multiple accounts"
-    Cloudron does not support using the same rainloop installation for multiple domains.
+        Rainloop tracks accounts based on the login email.
+This means that in the example above, if the user logs in `user@example2.com`, the `user@example1.com` id will not show up.

 ## Vacation Email